Stevie's Gear - Guitars

 This was supposedly the guitar Stevie played on the album versions of “Honey Bee” and “Tell Me”, and live on DVD “Live at Montreux” for the last song on the set – “Collins Shuffle”.

-Yellow was stolen in 1985 at the Albany International Airport in New York, but was later recovered and is now on display in the Las Vegas Hard Rock Cafe.
+Yellow was stolen in 1985 at the Albany International Airport in New York, and has never been recovered.
+Some sources state that the guitar was later recovered and is now on display in the Las Vegas Hard Rock Cafe, but this is incorrect.

 Red